nanoframework/nf-tools/EspFirmwareFlasher/README.md

 --port or -p for the serial port to use (e.g. --port=COM1).
 --baud or -b for the baud rate to use for the serial port (e.g. --baud=921600).
 --chip or -c for the connected ESP chip type (e.g. --chip=ESP32).
 Only ESP32 and ESP8266 are allowed.
---flash_mode or -fm for the flash mode to use (e.g. --flash_mode=dio).
+--flash_mode or -m for the flash mode to use (e.g. --flash_mode=dio).
 See https://github.com/espressif/esptool#flash-modes for more details.
---flash_freq or -ff for the flash frequency to use (e.g. --flash_freq=40m).
+--flash_freq or -f for the flash frequency to use (e.g. --flash_freq=40m).
 See https://github.com/espressif/esptool#flash-modes for more details.
+--backup or -s for backup the entire flash into a bin file for later restore (e.g. --backup=LastKnownGood).
+The backup file will be created in the subdirectory "Backup" with the name %ChipType%_%ChipId%_%Filename%.bin (e.g. ESP32_0x12345678_LastKnownGood.bin).
+If this file already exists it will be overwritten!
+--backup_only or -o if present only the backup will be stored.
+Makes only senses if the --backup/-s option is also present.
+--restore or -r restore the entire flash from a backup file that's created with the --backup/-s parameter (e.g. --restore=LastKnownGood).
+The backup should be in the \"Backup\" subdirectory an should be named %ChipType%_%ChipId%_%Filename%.bin or %Filename%.bin
 ```
 If no arguments are delivered the tool asks for the serial port at the command line.
 Then it uses the baudrate 921600, the flash mode "dio" and the flash frequency "40m".
 You can set other default values via EspFirmwareFlasher.exe.config (application configuration) file.